Modern-Day Lessons From 'The Roman Guide to Slave Management'

 Don't bring in too many people from the same background, or their loyalties will be to each other instead of the larger whole.

-Those who refer workers may do so simply to get rid of them instead of give an honest reference.
+Those who refer workers may do so simply to get rid of them instead of giving an honest reference.
 Verify skill sets and abilities.

 Hire people with the skills you need for the job you have.
 Don't hire someone who has talents that exceed the position and hold them down.